 Zbigniew K. Wszolek, M.D., a board-certified neurologist, clinical neurophysiologist and electrodiagnostic medicine consultant, is a consultant at Mayo Clinic in Florida and a professor of neurology at Mayo Clinic College of Medicine.
 Dr. Wszolek is also a courtesy professor of neurology at the College of Medicine at the University of Florida Health Science Center.
 His scientific interests are in the field of genetics of Parkinson's disease and related conditions for which he has received many national and international awards.

 Recently he has worked with human-derived samples with known genetic mutations and signatures.
-He has participated in various induced pluripotent stem (iPS) cells projects since 2009 and has led the Mayo Clinic component of three iPS cells grants sponsored by the National Institute of Neurological Disorders and Stroke and the Mayo Clinic Center for Regenerative Medicine.
+He has participated in various induced pluripotent stem (iPS) cells projects since 2009 and has led the Mayo Clinic component of three iPS cells grants sponsored by the National Institute of Neurological Disorders and Stroke and the Mayo Clinic Center for Regenerative Biotherapeutics.

 Dr. Wszolek's background includes graduating from the Medical University of Silesia in Katowice, Poland.
 His postgraduate training includes a neurology residency and fellowships in clinical neurophysiology, movement disorders and PET in Poland, the U.S. and Canada.
 Dr. Wszolek has published extensively in peer-reviewed journals and has spoken at national and international meetings.
 He holds several patents for discoveries related to the genetics of parkinsonism.